 Tier 3: Any additional beneficiaries desired by the community.
 Any other organization can be proposed as a new recipient of funds; and the proposal is put to a vote.
-No Tier 3 can be added by this mechanism until at least June 1, 2023 - validators do not recognize earlier such additions as valid.
+No Tier 3 can be added by this mechanism until at least 2024 - validators do not recognize earlier such additions as valid.
 A vote proposal for Tier 3 organizations can include a batch list to point to, like another list comparable to CharityNavigator's.
-Here is how to bring them into the network.
+Adding new beneficiaries requires at least 70% of votes to be in agreement, before validators recognize the new recipients.
+This is because most everyone should agree; controversial beneficiaries that can garner a bare 50% agreement might lead to a less stable system.